 Mr. Rains’ engagements have focused on companies in the financial services, computer software and hardware, life sciences, and retail industries.
 List of Mr. Rains’ Engagements.

 Mr. Rains has been recommended as a nationwide leader in securities regulation enforcement by Chambers USA: America’s Leading Lawyers for Business, which commended him for “his diligence and tenacity.”
-He is also recommended by The Best Lawyers in America, The Legal 500, Benchmark Litigation, and Northern California Super Lawyers.
+He is also recommended by The Best Lawyers in America, The Legal 500 US, Benchmark Litigation, and Northern California Super Lawyers.
 List of Mr. Rains’ Rankings.

 Mr. Rains served as co-chair of the firm’s Securities Litigation, Enforcement, and White-Collar Criminal Defense practice group from 2003 to 2010.